amingilani/blog/content/posts/generating-a-secure-passphrase.md

 ## Conclusion

 You've just learned how to create and memorize a very strong password.
 It is a bit long, and since it's more than a word, you can call it a passphrase.
-However, it is easier to memorize than
+If you use this password with only a single service (like a password manager), you can continue using this password indefinitely--until you suspect it has been compromised.

 Some facts about your passphrase:

 * With a word list of 7776 words, and 12 words, your password is 1 in 48,873,677,980,689,257,489,322,752,273,774,603,865,660,850,176.
-That is over 155 bits of entropy (we'll cover this in the next part).
+That is over 155 bits of entropy (we'll cover what that means in the next part).
 * It is at least 3 times more secure than this password with just 152 bits of
   entropy: `SV8uFHnWU7eoe23uRc9Nq4oQrw`.
 * As of 2022, if the largest cracking network on the planet[^2] tried to attack your password:
   * It will take 2.1 E26 E38 years to do it.
-  * Since the universe is only 13.7 E9 years old.
+  * Since the universe is only (lol) 13.7 E9 years old.
 It would take 15.6 quadrillion times longer than the age of the universe to crack your password.